New video interview series, Solutionary Perspectives.

-Taking lessons from the successful #ShellNo campaign in the Pacific NW, we combined forces to conduct a kayaktivist training camp Cove Point Spring Break to escalate the campaign to protect Lusby residents and the Chesapeake Bay Watershed from the ravages of Dominion Energy’s disastrous LNG facility in Cove Point.
+We combined forces to conduct Cove Point Spring Break to protect Lusby Maryland and the Chesapeake Bay Watershed from the ravages of Dominion Energy’s disastrous LNG facility in Cove Point.
 Thank you, Backbone Campaign!

-HERE’s a brief video description from 2007 (starts at 4 minutes) of our Progressive Cabinet Project.
+HERE’s a brief video description (starts at 4 minutes).

-Our objectives were bold: To model progressives moving from protest to policy, to demonstrate that progressives have a unified vision for government, to define the specific policies needed, and to introduce leaders to people around the country.
-We used new technology and unusual partnership to be our own media, and to invite anyone around the country to participate.
+Our objectives were bold: to model progressives moving from protest to policy, to demonstrate that progressives have a unified vision for government, to define the specific policies needed, and to introduce leaders to people around the country.
+We used new technology and unusual partnerships, we were our own media, and we invited anyone around the country to participate.

-Our Progressive Cabinet Project articulated a solution-oriented unified policy agenda for government and for social movement building beyond class, race, culture and gender inequities, political party constraints, election cycles, and corporate media blackouts.
+Our project articulated a solution-oriented unified policy agenda for government and for social movement building beyond class, race, culture and gender inequities, political party constraints, election cycles, and corporate media blackouts.

 In this social sculpture, all participants constructed our media and our message.
 Our project was a creative experiment in systems design & cross country collaboration, research and new media — all for ecosystem sustainability, justice, fairness, and democracy.